SlugTribe

 Ways to Drive Attendance

-2. Find your local writers association (such as the Writers League) and give them information about meeting times and locations.
-Give a single contact for more info.
+3. Find your local writers association (such as the Writers League) and give them information about meeting times and locations.

 4. Meet regularly at the same time and same place.
 Make it as central as possible in a safe part of town.
 In Austin, public library branches have meeting rooms that are free for use, for example.
 Even the clubhouse of an apartment building can be a good place.
 What's typically not good is one person's home, especially if they have pets who can cause allergy problems (reasons: the group is dependant on that person being well, not traveling and always having a home ready to share with no kiddos watching TV loudly in the next room).